supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/02-Analyze-data-with-sql.md

 By defining an external data source in a database, you can use it to reference the data lake location where the files are stored.

 1. In Synapse Studio, on the **Develop** page, in the **+** menu, select **SQL script**.

-2. In the new script pane, add the following code (replacing *datalakexxxxxxx* with the name of your data lake storage account) to create a new database and add an external data source to it.
+2. In the new script pane, add the following code (replacing *datalakexxxxxxx* with the name of your data lake storage account) to create a new database and add an external data source to it and run it.

     ```sql
     CREATE DATABASE Sales